pepijndevos/DPScope/README.md

 I bought a DPScope for my electronic projects, but quickly found out it had only Windows software, but a relatively simple serial protocol.

-This software aims to pull data out of the device on any platform supported my matplotlib and PySerial.
+This software aims to pull data out of the device on any platform supported by matplotlib and PySerial.

 ## Usage